jonycmtt/Sports-Facility-Booking-Platform/README.md

 ## Features

-- **User Signup:** Register new users with secure password hashing.
+- **User Sign up:** Register new users with secure password hashing.
 - **User Login:** Authenticate users and provide a JWT token for session management.
 - **Facility Management (Admin Only):**
   - **Create Facility:** Admins can add new sports facilities.